This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Prepare the Pie Crust
+Make the Crust

-Make the Pie Filling
+Make the Filling

 - Increase the oven temperature to 400°F (200°C).
-In a small bowl, whisk the egg yolk and set it aside.
+In a small bowl, whisk the egg yolk and set aside.

-- Slowly add 1 to 2 spoonfuls of the hot mixture to the whisked egg yolk while stirring to temper it.
-Gradually whisk the tempered yolk back into the saucepan.
-Cook over medium heat, stirring continuously, until the mixture thickens and bubbles.
-Remove from heat and stir in the butter, lemon juice, and lemon zest.
+- Cook over medium heat, stirring continuously, until thickened and bubbling.
+Remove from heat and stir in butter, lemon juice, and zest.

 Make the Meringue